Bill Cassidy: Vaccinations

 As a physician described as a "lifelong advocate for vaccines", Cassidy was seen as a swing vote on the Senate Finance Panel for the confirmation of anti-vaccine advocate Robert F. Kennedy Jr. as Secretary of Health and Human Services.
 During the confirmation hearings in January 2025, Cassidy pressed Kennedy over his opposition to childhood vaccinations and refusal to denounce the discredited theory that vaccines cause autism.
 Cassidy said he struggled to decide whether to vote to confirm Kennedy because of his ethics as a doctor ("dedicating my life to saving lives").
 But after pressure from Republican leaders, he voted to advance Kennedy's nomination from the Senate Finance Committee to the full Senate for confirmation.

 Cassidy said he received "commitments" from Kennedy to meet with Cassidy several times a month, give advance notice to Congress if he imposes any changes to vaccine safety monitoring, and not to have the CDC remove from its website statements that vaccines do not cause autism.
 During the confirmation hearings, Kennedy also promised Cassidy that he would not change the U.S. vaccination schedule.
 But less than a week after taking office, Kennedy announced he would convene a panel to examine the vaccination schedule.

-Under Kennedy, the CDC announced plans to investigate debunked claims of a link between autism and the measles vaccination.
+The site was then altered in a way that does not reflect the scientific consensus that the vaccines do not cause autism.
+The CDC then announced plans to investigate debunked claims of a link between autism and the measles vaccine.
 Cassidy called this a waste of money.
+In August 2026, Kennedy accompanied Trump as he issued an executive order for the CDC to make changes to the childhood MMR vaccine schedule.
+The order is not legally binding, and Cassidy called it "crazy, stupid", saying, "So the president is wrong; there's a lot of bad things that will come out of this."